 - Type of assessment

-Oral examination, 30 min. without preparation
+Oral examination, 30 minutes, no preparation time

 - Only certain aids allowed

 Lab exercise instructions and own data is permitted